srksourabh/uds-pos/test_data/DATA_VERIFICATION_REPORT.md

   SUM(CASE WHEN c.status = 'in_progress' THEN 1 ELSE 0 END) as in_progress,
   SUM(CASE WHEN c.status = 'assigned' THEN 1 ELSE 0 END) as assigned
 FROM user_profiles u
-LEFT JOIN calls c ON u.id = c.assigned_to
+LEFT JOIN calls c ON u.id = c.assigned_engineer
 WHERE u.role = 'engineer'
 GROUP BY u.id, u.full_name, u.region
 ORDER BY total_tickets DESC;